Month: Beginning of the lunar month

 The Hellenic calendars, the Hebrew Lunisolar calendar and the Islamic Lunar calendar started the month with the first appearance of the thin crescent of the new moon.

 However, the motion of the Moon in its orbit is very complicated and its period is not constant.
 The date and time of this actual observation depends on the exact geographical longitude as well as latitude, atmospheric conditions, the visual acuity of the observers, etc. Therefore, the beginning and lengths of months defined by observation cannot be accurately predicted.

 While some like orthodox Islam and the Jewish Karaites still rely on actual moon observations, reliance on astronomical calculations and tabular methods is increasingly common in practice.

 Ahom calendar

-There are 12 months and an additional leap year month in the Ahom sexagenary calendar known as Lak-ni.
+The Ahom people live in Assam, eastern India.
+Their sexagenary calendar known as Lak-ni has 12 months and an additional leap year month.
 The first month is Duin Shing.